Walk 1 Ffrydd Farm & Penshwa Lane

 Cross this road, Upper Gwestydd Road, to the green lane ahead Follow this green lane down and up over a couple of streams and then up until it becomes a tarmac road, Lonesome Lane.
 Continue on down.

-Continuing down Lonesome Lane, cross the first stile (SO 115926) in the hedge on your right.
-Cross into the field and head straight down the hill.
+Continuing down Lonesome Lane, to the first stile (SO 115926) in the hedge on your right.
+Go over the stile into the field and head straight down the hill to a way marker post.
 At the bottom of the hill you will come to a footbridge over the stream (SO 115925).
 Cross the stream and take the path up the opposite bank to the footpath sign and follow the fence around the property on your left.
 This leads to a stile that takes you to a path between a hedge and fence and brings you out to a short dead-end leading to Sycamore Drive.
 Turn right on Sycamore Drive and follow it downhill.
 There are lovely views ahead to Treowen and the hills beyond, and to the Bryn Bank on your right.

 At the bottom you come to a T junction where you meet Canal Road.
 When you reach Canal Road, turn left and cross the road.
 Take the small lane, Golwgydre Lane, on your right which will bring you to the footbridge, Halfpenny Bridge, over the Severn.
 Cross the river and go straight ahead, over Severn Square and along Severn Street to return to the starting point at the clock.More Walks